 With a busy port and beach resort sprawling beneath its kasbah, Agadir was completely rebuilt following a devastating earthquake in 1960.
 It is now the country’s premier destination for sun, sand, pubs and pizza.
-Laid out as a large grid of downtown streets, surrounded by spacious residential suburbs, Agadir’s concrete-covered inland quarters are ugly and sterile.
+Laid out as a large grid of downtown streets, surrounded by spacious residential suburbs, Agadir’s concrete-covered inland quarters are sterile.
 However, the city hits its stride on the beachfront promenade, where Moroccan street life comes with a refreshing sense of space.
 Arching south of the shiny white marina, the sandy beach offers clean water and 300 sunny days a year.

 Agadir caters mainly to package-tour holidaymakers and will appeal less to independent travellers.
 Families will enjoy relaxing on the beach and wandering around the handful of sights.
 If you do not have children in tow, however, we recommend heading elsewhere to make the most of a visit to Morocco.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Agadir.

 Whether it’s a guided tour of a historic landmark, private tasting of local delicacies, or an off-road adventure — explore the best experiences in Agadir.